The Cheeky Monkey Media Blog

 Back in circa ‘99, there was a prevalence of drop shadows, bevels, chrome effects, and various other filters being overused.
 I fell prey to this early on because it was easy and it often impressed the client.
 Knowing what I know now, it didn’t really help them at all.

-Remember that design or design elements that aren’t necessary to conveying the message or enhancing the user experience are just decoration.
+Remember that design or design elements that aren’t necessary to convey the message or enhance the user experience are just decorations.

 All these potentially gaudy affectations like Photoshop layer effects and filters take away from the message far more often than they help to promote it.
 Remember trends come and go, be discerning and recognize what the trend is and what is useful to move the design and message in the right direction.

 Legendary designer, Deiter Rams said this about good design: